dataplatr/dp-snowflake-marketplace/copy_README.md

-# SNF AI-ELT Platform — Consumer Installation & Quick Start Guide
+# AI-ELT Native App — Consumer Installation & Quick Start Guide

 ## Overview

-The **SNF AI-ELT Platform** is a Snowflake Native Application running on **Snowflake Container Services (SPCS)** with a Streamlit UI.
+The **AI-ELT Native App** is a Snowflake Native Application running on **Snowflake Container Services (SPCS)** with a Streamlit UI.
 It helps consumers generate and manage AI-driven ELT workflows and integrates securely with external services such as:

 * **GitHub** – for repository access and file pushes